 - Skin Care – Lymphedema patients are at high risk for infection, so proper skin care and nutrition are critical to success.

-Lymphedema treatment runs five days a week for a period of two to six weeks.
-After initial therapy, all patients are reevaluated.
+Lymphedema therapy sessions usually run five days a week for a period of two to six weeks.
+After initial lymphedema treatment, all patients are reevaluated.
 A long-term course of treatment is determined in consultation with the physician.
 Lymphedema is a chronic condition that must be managed for life.